Baby Loss Support

 With loss of these sweet babies, as well as the tragic loss of another family member at only eighteen years old the day after our sweet Rowan’s stillbirth, I feel God propelled me into this field where birth, loss, grief, and healing meet.
-I am the host of the Birth Ease Loss Support podcast, a Certified Grief Counseling Specialist, professionally trained Midwife of Thanatology and certified as a Stillbirthday Birth & Bereavement Doula.
+I am the host of the Birth Ease Loss Support podcast, a Certified Grief Counseling Specialist, professionally trained Midwife of Thanatology, and certified Stillbirthday Birth & Bereavement Doula.
 Additionally, I am trained in perinatal loss with Resolve Through Sharing Bereavement Services and The Institute for The Study of Birth, Breath, & Death.
 I am a member of International Association Of Counselors & Therapists, The International Association of Trauma Professional, and The Institute of The Study of Birth, Breath, and Death.
 As an ordained interfaith minister, I am honored to be a Stillbirthday Chaplain in order to more fully serve grieving families.

 One of the biggest things I have learned in this journey is that what is comforting to one person, may not be so for another.
 I have done my best to be gentle with the information here.
 If something strikes a painful chord within you, please know that is not my intention.
 I understand that you had to navigate this site to be here now, and that in itself may have been a trigger.
 My apologies.
 At this time, I find I can no longer keep birth and death separate... for they are a part of the same continuum of life.